GarrettU27/ETTP/README.md

 This is the repository for the ECG Training Tool Project, or ETTP for short.
 It is a web application meant to train people in identifying various arrhythmias in ECGs.
 The backend is implemented using [FastAPI](https://fastapi.tiangolo.com/) with [pymongo]([pymongo · PyPI](https://pypi.org/project/pymongo/)) used to connect to an instance of [MongoDB](https://www.mongodb.com/).
 The frontend is implemented using [React](https://reactjs.org/).

+[PyMongo Tutorial: MongoDB And Python | MongoDB](https://www.mongodb.com/languages/python/pymongo-tutorial) served as a good basis for the project, and helped with setting up many of the features

 # Setting Up the Project

 1. Install [MongoDB Community Server](https://www.mongodb.com/try/download/community).
 Use the complete setup type.
 Keep the options default, but make sure you install MongoDB Compass